bernard357/mcp-watch/docs/setup-qualys.md

 For permanent changes you may put these variables in a file that is loaded automatically by the operating system.

-If you are running Ubuntu or Mac OSX you could do:
+For example if you are running Ubuntu or macOs you could do:

 ```
 $ nano ~/.bash_profile